Da Nang: After 1975

-Since the era of the construction of the Socialist Republic of Vietnam, Danang has become essentially the third city after Ho Chi Minh City and Hanoi to be an important urban centre of the central region of Vietnam.
-Danang boasts numerous educational institutes as well as important sites of economy.
+Since the establishment of the Socialist Republic of Vietnam, Đà Nẵng has emerged as the third most important urban center in the central region of the country, following Ho Chi Minh City and Hanoi.
+The city is home to numerous educational institutions and significant economic sites.

+On October 24, 2024, the Standing Committee of the National Assembly issued Resolution No. 1251/NQ-UBTVQH15 regarding the reorganization of district- and commune-level administrative units in Da Nang City for the 2023–2025 period (the resolution takes effect on January 1, 2025).
+Accordingly, a portion of the natural area and population size of Lien Chieu District was adjusted and incorporated into Thanh Khe District.

 Geography

 Da Nang is the largest city in central Vietnam and one of the country's most important ports.
 The city is surrounded by mountains to the west, and the South China Sea to the east.
-Da Nang borders Thừa Thiên-Huế Province across the Hải Vân Pass to the north, along with the Quảng Nam Province to the south and west.
+The central city is bisected by the Han River.
+Da Nang borders Huế across the Hải Vân Pass to the north, along with the Quảng Nam Province to the south and west.
 It is 764 km south of Hanoi, and 964 km north of Ho Chi Minh City.
 The city has a total land area of 1,283.42 km2, of which 241.51 km2 are urban districts and 1,041.91 km2 are rural districts.

 Geology and topography

 Geologically, Da Nang is at the edge of a Paleozoic fold belt known as the Truong Son Orogenic Zone, whose main deformation occurred during the early Carboniferous period.
-Da Nang's topography is dominated by the steep Annamite mountain range to the north and north-west, which features peaks ranging from 700 to 1500 m in height, and low-lying coastal plains with some salting to the south and east, with several white sand beaches along the coast.
+Da Nang's topography is dominated by the steep Annamite Range to the north and north-west, which features peaks ranging from 700 to 1500 m in height, and low-lying coastal plains with some salting to the south and east, with several white sand beaches along the coast.